-Historically, acid mine drainage has not been a major problem in the Grants Mineral Belt.
-The material excavated during shaft construction and operations will primarily be overburden from rocks overlying the Westwater and material from the Westwater Formation, i.e., the ore zone.
-The only materials overlying the Westwater Formation in the permit area that have a potential to contribute to acid drainage are the thin coal beds in the Dilco Coal and the Gibson Coal Members of the Crevasse Canyon Formation.
+Historically, acid mine drainage has not been a problem in the Grants Mineral Belt.
+The material excavated during shaft construction and operations at the Roca Honda permit area will primarily be overburden from rocks overlying the Westwater and material from the Westwater Formation, i.e., the ore zone.
+The only materials overlying the Westwater Formation in the permit area that have any substance that could theoretically cause acid drainage are the thin coal beds in the Dilco Coal and the Gibson Coal Members of the Crevasse Canyon Formation.

 The Dilco Coal Member is in the subsurface in the permit area.
 Its disturbance will be inconsequential as it will be limited to transecting the formation during construction of the production and/or ventilation shafts.

-The Gibson Coal Member crops out in Sections 9 and 10 and is composed of shale, siltstone, sandstone, and thin (<5 ft thick) coal beds.
-A content of 0.6 percent sulfur from trace amounts of pyrite in the Gibson Coal Member (Kirschbaum and Biewick 2000) could lead to the production of acidic drainage; however, laboratory studies show that shale/coal with sulfur contents less than 1 percent rarely produce significant acid drainage (Morrison 1985).

-The Dilco Coal has an average thickness of 120 ft and a maximum thickness of 128 ft in the permit area.
+The Gibson Coal Member crops out in Sections 9 and 10 and is composed of shale, siltstone, sandstone, and thin coal beds.
+These coal beds are less than 5 ft thick.
+A content of 0.6 percent sulfur from trace amounts of pyrite in the Gibson Coal Member (Kirschbaum and Biewick 2000) could theoretically lead to the production of acidic drainage; however, laboratory studies show that shale/coal with sulfur contents less than 1 percent rarely produce significant acid drainage (Morrison 1985).
+The Dilco Coal Member has an average thickness of 120 ft and a maximum thickness of 128 ft in the permit area.
 The Gibson Coal Member has a maximum thickness of 240 ft in the permit area.
+Individual coal beds in these Members are in the order of 5 ft. thick or less.

-In the Westwater Canyon Member, clay minerals are the primary iron-bearing phase (Riese, 1980).
-The Westwater Sandstone contains areas where the dominant iron mineral is hematite, and areas where the dominant iron mineral is limonite (Saucier, 1980).
+In the Westwater Canyon Member, clay minerals are the primary iron-bearing phase (Riese 1980).
+The Westwater Sandstone contains areas where the dominant iron mineral is hematite, and areas where the dominant iron mineral is limonite (Saucier 1980).
 However, since both limonite and hematite consume pyrite when they form, this material has little potential to generate acid solutions.